tonivix/simpleinjector.extensions/README.md

       // and the list goes on...

     RegisterImplementationsFromAssembly is a feature that brings the easiness of automatically registering types for an entire assembly.
+    Everything is done by reflection.
+All classes(implementations) are related to contracts(interfaces) by using the 'DependencyInjection' decorator.

     Usage: